 Whether right or wrong, masculinity usually brings to mind a particular set of qualities.
 Men are typically taught from childhood to be tough, brave, and self-reliant.
 Asking for help can come into conflict with some of these gendered ideas.

 Often referred to as “toxic masculinity,” the way society thinks men should act continues to affect men’s behaviour and choices, whether they adhere to or reject those stereotypes.
-The gender stereotypes men try to live up to that have become so ingrained in our society that sometimes we don’t even realise they’re there.
+The gender stereotypes men try to live up to have become so ingrained in our society that sometimes we don’t even realise they’re there.

 During my first ‘real’ office job, I held back on several occasions when I needed extra help.
 It felt annoying for the others and asking questions made me feel like a smaller fish in an already large pond.